TheJaredWilcurt/webdev-assessment/backend/README.md

     ```
     npm install
     npm start
+    npm test
     ```
-1. When installing any dependencies, make sure to save them to the local `package.json` so that anyone checking out your changes can install the correct dependencies.
+1. When installing any dependencies, make sure to save them to the local `package.json` so that anyone checking out your changes can reproduce the build.
 1. You may use any Node.js framework that you'd like (Express, Hapi, etc.) or none at all, and any other dependencies you find helpful.

 ### Setup